Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: Untyped Preservation of Strong Normalization

 \section{Untyped Preservation of Strong Normalization}

-In the ES literature, the crucial property for a calculus with ES is \emph{preservation of $\beta$ strong normalization} (shortened to PSN) on untyped terms, that is, that if a $\l$-term is $\sn\beta$ then it is SN when evaluated with ES.
+In the ESs literature, the crucial property for a calculus with ESs is \emph{preservation of $\beta$ strong normalization} (shortened to PSN) on untyped terms, that is, that if a $\l$-term is $\sn\beta$ then it is SN when evaluated with ESs.
 In our setting, it is rephrased as $\tm\in\sn\toss$ implies $\tm\in\sn\toms$.
-The property ensures that switching to micro-steps does not introduces unexpected divergence, as it was surprisingly the case, historically, for the first $\l$-calculus with ES by Abadi et al. \cite{DBLP:journals/jfp/AbadiCCL91}, as shown by \mellies \cite{DBLP:conf/tlca/Mellie95}.
+The property ensures that switching to micro-steps does not introduces unexpected divergence, as it was surprisingly the case, historically, for the first $\l$-calculus with ESs by Abadi et al. \cite{DBLP:journals/jfp/AbadiCCL91}, as shown by \mellies \cite{DBLP:conf/tlca/Mellie95}.

 Proofs of PSN are often demanding, see Kesner's survey \cite{DBLP:conf/csl/Kesner07}.
-Contextual rewriting rules enable instead short proofs, as first showed by Accattoli and Kesner \cite{DBLP:conf/csl/AccattoliK10}.
-We adapt and further simplify that proof, that here rests on just two natural properties of micro steps, here referred to as \emph{extension} and \emph{root cut expansion} (Kesner calls the latter \emph{IE property}), the latter making use of \emph{structural stability}, that is, the fact that cut equivalence preserves SN (\refpropp{cuteq-bisim}{sn}).
-The properties are actually also used for strong normalization in the next section, where they are used for $\toss$, which is why the statements concern both $\toms$ and $\toss$.
+Rewriting rules at a distance enable short proofs, as first showed by Accattoli and Kesner \cite{DBLP:conf/csl/AccattoliK10}.
+We adapt and further simplify that proof, that here rests on just two natural properties of micro steps, here referred to as \emph{extension} and \emph{root cut expansion} (Kesner calls the latter \emph{IE property}), the latter resting on \emph{structural stability of SN}, that is, the fact that cut equivalence $\cuteq$ preserves SN (\refpropp{cuteq-bisim}{sn}).

+Extension and root cut expansion shall be used also in the next section, for proving typed strong normalization for $\toss$, which is why the statements are given as to cover both $\toms$ (relevant here for untyped PSN) and $\toss$ (relevant in the next section for typed SN).

 \paragraph{Extension.} The \emph{extension} property is the easy fact that, for all root constructs but (non clashing) cuts, SN follows from SN of the root sub-terms.